Burkina Faso: Heavy gunfire heard at military camp | DW | 23.01.2022

 "Information on social media would have people believe there was an army takeover," government spokesman Alkassoum Maiga said in a statement.
 "The government, while acknowledging that there was gunfire in some barracks, denies this information and calls on the public to remain calm."

-Later Sunday, the country's defense minister denied rumors that President Roch Marc Christian Kabore has been detained.
+Later Sunday, the government denied rumors that President Roch Marc Christian Kabore had been detained.

+"None of the Republic's institutions has been troubled at the present moment," defense minister Barthelemy Simpore told national TV, adding that there were "localised, limited" incidents "in a few barracks."

-He said the motive for the shootings by soldiers is still unclear.
+He said the motive for the shootings by soldiers was still unclear.

 One soldier in a western suburb of the capital told AFP news agency that the gunfire had been heard since 1 a.m. local time (0100 UTC).